ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 **G. Authenticate the IRIS of the Individual by comparing the match score of the IRIS against the threshold** [**[↑]**](#table-of-content)

-The system receives authentication service request with the following parameters: individualId, consentObtained, requestTime, transactionID, Auth-Partner-ID, version, MISP-LicenseKey, individualIdType, demo, bio, Bio_Type, otp, requestSessionKey, requestHMAC, signature, dCode, mId, Bios (bioType, attriType)
+1. The authentication service request should have a defined set of parameters.
+Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.
 1. The system retrieves generated score match
-2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
+1. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64).
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config).
 Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
 1. The system then validated the following:
    * Validates if single irisImg records are present in the input